edbennett/matlab-hpc-2021-05-24/_episodes/08-spmd.md

 * This is not the case for `B` because we simply use it to set a new local variable `C` and don't alter its value.
 * The variables `C` and `D` are local to each worker in the parallel pool.
 * `labindex` is the rank of the worker.
 We can use this to alter the task based on the worker.
-In this case we used it to give each worker a different value of varible `D`.
+In this case we used it to give each worker a different value of variable `D`.
-* We can acess the specifc local values for each worker outside the smd block using the `D{1}` and `D{2}` syntax.
+* We can access the specific local values for each worker outside the spmd block using the `D{1}` and `D{2}` syntax.
 * In the strict sense of parallel programming, accessing of `D` is *illegal* because it is created inside the **spmd** block.
 But, MATLAB allows this however they can not be altered.
 * In MATLAB variables like this are is called are called *composite* variables.